CameronNLee/connect4AI/README.md

 # connect4AI
-An AI that plays Connect 4, for ECS 170 at UC Davis
+An AI that plays Connect 4 using an adversarial search algorithm.